Amateur Photographer verdict

 Superficially, the A6700 looks much like its predecessor, with the same low-profile, boxy body, prominent handgrip, and corner-mounted viewfinder.
 However, it gains a host of hardware updates and interface improvements, many of which are most welcome.
 But for those Sony users who’ve been longing for an SLR-shaped APS-C model for the past decade – we didn’t get one this time around, either.

 With a 26MP BSI CMOS sensor onboard, the A6700 becomes Sony’s first APS-C stills camera to surpass the 24MP mark.
-However, that now looks modest compared to the 32.5MP Canon EOS R7, which costs almost exactly the same as the A6700, or Fujifilm’s 40MP X-T5 (£1699 body-only).
+However, that now looks modest compared to the 32.5MP Canon EOS R7, at very similar prices, or Fujifilm’s 40MP X-T5 (£1,449 body-only).
 Whether many users really need such high resolutions is debatable, but they’ve always been seen as a key selling point.

 The A6700 is smaller than competitors such as the Fujifilm X-S20 (left) or X-T5 (right).
 Credit: Andy Westlake

-In reality, though, there’s much more to cameras than just sensor resolution, and the A6700 is packed full of all of Sony’s latest imaging technology, including sophisticated subject detection autofocus and 4K 120fps video recording.
-But does it offer a sufficiently compelling package to tempt enthusiasts?
+In reality, though, there’s much more to cameras than sensor resolution.
+The A6700 is packed full of Sony’s latest imaging technology, including sophisticated subject detection autofocus and 4K 120fps video recording.
+But does this make it a sufficiently compelling package to tempt enthusiasts?

 Sony Alpha A6700: Features